-- Nearly 900,000 Colorado residents are enrolled in Medicare.
+- More than 941,000 Colorado residents are enrolled in Medicare.

-- Colorado has proposed a special enrollment period (likely in 2021) for Medigap enrollees with Plans F or C who want to switch to Plans G or D.
+- Colorado will offer a special enrollment period in 2021 for Medigap enrollees with Plans F or C who want to switch to Plans G or D.

-- Nearly three-quarters of Colorado Medicare beneficiaries have Part D prescription coverage, either as a stand-alone plan or as part of a Medicare Advantage plan.
+- Three-quarters of Colorado Medicare beneficiaries have Part D prescription coverage, either as a stand-alone plan or as part of a Medicare Advantage plan.

-Nationwide, more than 60 million people are enrolled in Medicare, and 891,873 of them are Colorado residents.
-That’s a little more than 15 percent of the state’s total population, compared with a little more than 18 percent of the United States population enrolled in Medicare.
+Nationwide, more than 62 million people are enrolled in Medicare.
+As of September 2020, there are 941,478 residents with Medicare in Colorado.
+That’s about 16 percent of the state’s total population, compared with about 19 percent of the United States population enrolled in Medicare.

-87 percent of Medicare beneficiaries in Colorado are eligible due to their age (ie, being at least 65), while the other 13 percent are eligible due to a disability.
-Nationwide, 84 percent of Medicare beneficiaries are eligible due to age, and 16 percent are eligible due to disability..
+88 percent of people with Medicare in Colorado are eligible due to their age (ie, being at least 65), while the other 12 percent are eligible due to a disability, including a diagnosis of ALS or kidney failure.
+Nationwide, 85 percent of Medicare beneficiaries are eligible due to age, and 15 percent are eligible due to disability.

 Medicare Advantage in Colorado

+Medicare Advantage enrollment is available when a person is first eligible for Medicare, and there are also annual enrollment windows when beneficiaries can switch to Medicare Advantage or pick a different Medicare Advantage plan.
 Medicare beneficiaries can switch from Original Medicare to Medicare Advantage, and vice versa, during the annual election period each fall (October 15 through December 7), with coverage effective January 1.
-And as of 2019, there’s a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.
+And there is also a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.

 Medigap in Colorado

-As of 2018, there were 46 insurers in Colorado offering Medigap plans.
-And as of 2016, there were 177,866 Medicare beneficiaries in Colorado who had Medigap coverage, according to an AHIP analysis.
-That’s about a third of Colorado’s Original Medicare population (Medigap plans cannot be used with Medicare Advantage coverage).
+As of 2019, there were 45 insurers in Colorado offering Medigap plans.
+And as of 2018, there were 207,779 Medicare beneficiaries in Colorado who had Medigap coverage, according to an AHIP analysis.
+That was more than a third of Colorado’s Original Medicare population (Medigap plans cannot be used with Medicare Advantage coverage).